 To put the matter another way, when the cost of service methodology is used to determine just and reasonable tolls, if the Board does not permit the Mainline to recover its costs because it has understated the Mainline's cost of equity capital, the Mainline will be unable to earn a fair return on equity.
 The tolls will therefore not be just and reasonable from the Mainline's point of view.
-On the other hand, the tolls must also be just and reasonable from the point of view of the Mainline's customers and the ultimate consumers who rely on service from the Mainline.
-Therefore, customers and consumers have an interest in ensuring that the Mainline's costs are not overstated.
+On the other hand, the tolls must also be just and reasonable from the point of view of the Mainline's customers and the ultimate consumers who rely on service from the Mainline's costs are not overstated.
 As respondents' counsel pointed out, there are numerous costing issues that may be subject to challenge.
 Questions may arise about, among other things, the allocation of costs between the Mainline and other divisions of the appellant; whether costs have been, or are being, prudently incurred; and whether the Mainline's compensation plans are reasonable.
-And, specific to this appeal, customers and consumers have an interest in ensuring that the Mainline's cost of equity is not overstated.
-And
+And, specific to this appeal, customers and consumers have an interest in ensuring that the Mainline's compensation plans are reasonable.
+And, specific to this appeal, customers and consumers have an interest in ensuring that the Mainline's compensation plans are reasonable.
+And, specific to this appeal, customers and consumers have an interest in ensuring that the Mainline's constant.

 87. The approach to determining a fair return on the equity component of invested capital in a regulated utility has ordinarily been referred to as the fair return standard.
 The fair return standard has been developed through case law, in particular three seminal decisions; the Supreme Court of Canada judgment in Northwestern Utilities Ltd. v.
-Edmonton (City) and two decisions of the Supreme Court of the United States; Bluefield Waterworks and Improvement Company v.
+Edmonton (City)46 and two decisions of the Supreme Court of the United States; Bluefield Waterworks and Improvement Company v.

-&lt;sup>46 TransCanada Pipelines Limited v.
+46 TransCanada Pipelines Limited v.
 Canada (National Energy Board), 2004 FCA 149 (TransCanada Pipelines) at paragraphs 6-9 and 58.